Aghosh993/STM32F3_board_tests/simple_pwm/README.md

 # README

-This is the smallest-possible example program using libopencm3.
+This program tests the general-purpose timer capabilites of the STM32F3.

-It's intended for the ST STM32F3DISCOVERY eval board.
-It should blink the blue LED on the board.
+It sets up edge-aligned PWM on PA1,2 and PC8,9 on Timer 2 and Timer 3 It also tests center-aligned PWM on Timer 1, on PA8,9